Uploaded Image

 Stop Beach Armoring in San Clemente

 We already saved Trestles and San Onofre State Beach from a toll road, but now it's under threat again—along with more of San Clemente’s beaches!
-The Orange County Transportation Authority (OCTA) has filed a Coastal Development Permit to permanently retain the riprap boulders at Cyprus Shore Beach along Cotton’s Point.
-This riprap disrupts natural sand flow, makes erosion worse, and impacts the surf.
-The boulders are choking off beach access to San Onofre State Beach and taking up an enormous amount of beach space.
+The Orange County Transportation Authority (OCTA) is negotiating a Coastal Development Permit to permanently retain the riprap boulders at Cyprus Shore Beach along Cotton’s Point.
+This riprap has destroyed the beach, worsened erosion, and impacted the surf.
+Beach access to San Onofre is completely choked off.

-Now is the time to act!
-The California Coastal Commission will soon decide whether these boulders stay for good—or if they will be required to pursue more sustainable alternatives.
+The California Coastal Commission will soon decide whether the boulders at Cyprus Shores stay for good, and whether more armoring will go in further north.
+Surfrider is calling for OCTA to pursue more sustainable alternatives, including sand replenishment, nature-based solutions, and expeditious efforts to relocate the railroad out of harm’s way.
 We need your help to ensure they make the right decision.

 Let’s protect what matters: our coastline, public access, world class surf breaks, and a healthy future for San Clemente’s beaches.
 Add your voice and make a difference.